Residual eccentricity of inspiralling orbits at the gravitational-wave detection threshold: Accurate estimates using post-Newtonian theory: Numerical evolutions and the final eccentricity

 \subsection{Accuracy of the PN approximation}

 We next investigate the accuracy of the PN approximation.
 There is no formal way to do this because the PN sequence is not known to be a convergent series (at best, it might be an asymptotic sequence), but one way to estimate the accuracy is to add terms at the next PN order, and to study their effects.
-We use the 5.5PN terms for test-body orbits taken from black hole perturbation theory \cite{2015PTEP.2015g3E03S}.
-These have the form (see Appendix \ref{app:55PN})
+We use the equations of evolution for test-body orbits taken from black hole perturbation theory obtained by Sago and Fujita (SF) \cite{2015PTEP.2015g3E03S}.
+After showing that, following a suitable transformation between their definitions of orbit elements and ours (see the discussion in Appendix \ref{app:55PN}), the equations are in agreement through 4.5PN order, we add the 5.5PN terms.
+These have the form

 We add these terms directly to Eqs.\ (\ref{eq:dexdtheta}), without worrying about ``PN cross term" contributions at this order, and carry out various numerical integrations.
 A typical result is plotted in Fig.\ \ref{fig:55PN}, showing the fractional difference $e_f(5.5PN)/e_f(4.5PN) -1$ for $e_i = 0.999$ and $x_i = 1000$ as a function of $x_f$.
 The effect is less than one percent over a wide range of $x_f$, reaching 10 percent only for very massive sources entering the LIGO/Virgo band in a highly relativistic regime, $x_f \sim 8$ ($m \sim 300 M_\odot$).